 We have a growing collection of tasty salad and sandwich recipes as we love fresh salads and tasty sandwiches.
 Our sandwich recipe fillings can be used as the basis for a salad and likewise our salad recipes can also be used as a sandwich filling.

-Our favourites is this creamy Classic Waldorf Salad, and this flavour-packed Vegan Coronation 'chicken' which is prepared with chickpeas and kidney beans, and this fun Retro Tofu 'prawn' Cocktail, and my kids especially are loving preparing their own versions of a Ploughman's Sandwich or it can be used as a customizable lunch platter.
+Our favourites is this creamy Classic Waldorf Salad, and this flavour-packed Vegan Coronation 'chicken' which is prepared with chickpeas and kidney beans, and this fun Retro Tofu 'prawn' Cocktail, and my kids especially are loving preparing their own versions of a Ploughman's Sandwich or it can be used as a customisable lunch platter.

 We are also loving this vegan version of an egg salad this creamy delicious Tofu and Cress Sandwich which can also be enjoyed stuffed into crispy lettuce cups.